digipolisantwerp/serviceagents_aspnetcore_deprecated/readme.md

-UseGlobalApiKey | A Boolean to indicate to use the globally defined api key for authentication. | false ApiKey | The locally defined api key for authentication. | "" ApiKeyHeaderName | The string used as header name for the api key. | "ApiKey"
+UseGlobalApiKey | A Boolean to indicate to use the globally defined api key for authentication. | false ApiKey | The locally defined api key for authentication. | "" ApiKeyHeaderName | The string used as header name for the api key. | "ApiKey" BasicAuthUserName | The user name used for basic authentication scheme. | "" BasicAuthPassword | The password used for basic authentication scheme. | ""

 The settings without default are mandatory!
 All the url parts form the basic url for the service agent: {scheme}://{host}:{port}/{path}/